-Use the maps and guidebooks provided along with your itinerary to navigate.
-GPS users can also download GPX files from our website.
+Use maps and guidebooks along with your itinerary to navigate.
 Coast paths are generally well signposted, and the sea is a good marker!
 Inland footpaths are not always as well signed so keep checking with the map.
 For routes with open moorland sections you should have a compass or GPS in case you are caught out in fog or mist.